Vertex Cover Reconfiguration and Beyond: Introduction

-These types of reconfiguration questions have received considerable attention in recent literature \cite{FHHH11,GKMP09,IDHPSUU11,IKOZ12,KMM11} and are interesting for a variety of reasons.
+These types of reconfiguration questions have received considerable attention in recent years~\mbox{\cite{FHHH11,GKMP09,IDHPSUU11,IKOZ12,KMM11}} and are interesting for a variety of reasons.
 From an algorithmic standpoint, reconfiguration problems model dynamic situations in which we seek to transform a solution into a more desirable one, maintaining feasibility during the process.
-Reconfiguration also models questions of evolution; it can represent the evolution of a genotype where only individual mutations are allowed and all genotypes must satisfy a certain fitness threshold, i.e. be feasible.
+Reconfiguration also models questions of evolution; it can represent the evolution of a genotype where only individual mutations are allowed and all genotypes must satisfy a certain fitness threshold, i.e., be feasible.
 Moreover, the study of reconfiguration yields insights into the structure of the solution space of the underlying problem, crucial for the design of efficient algorithms.
 In fact, one of the initial motivations behind such questions was to study the performance of heuristics \cite{GKMP09} and random sampling methods \cite{CVJ08}, where connectivity and other properties of the solution space play a crucial role.

-Reconfiguration problems have so far been studied mainly under classical complexity assumptions, with most work devoted to determining the existence of a reconfiguration sequence between two given solutions.
-For most $\mathbf{NP}$-complete problems, this question has been shown to be $\mathbf{PSPACE}$-complete \cite{IDHPSUU11,IKD12,KMM12}, while for some problems in $\mathbf{P}$, the reconfiguration question could be either in $\mathbf{P}$ \cite{IDHPSUU11} or $\mathbf{PSPACE}$-complete \cite{B12}.
-As $\mathbf{PSPACE}$-completeness implies that the number of vertices in reconfiguration graphs, and therefore the length of reconfiguration sequences, can be exponential in the number of vertices in the input graph, it is natural to ask whether we can achieve tractability if we allow the running time to depend on the length of the sequence or on other properties of the problem.
-These results motivated Mouawad et al.~\cite{MNRSS13} to study reconfiguration under the {\em parameterized complexity} framework~\cite{DF97}.
+Reconfiguration problems have been studied mainly under classical complexity assumptions, with most work devoted to determining the existence of a reconfiguration sequence between two given solutions.
+For most \NP-complete problems, this question has been shown to be \PSPACE -complete~\cite{IDHPSUU11,IKD12,KMM12}, while for some problems in \PP, the reconfiguration question could be either in \PP~\cite{IDHPSUU11} or \PSPACE-complete \cite{B12}.
+As \PSPACE-completeness implies that the number of vertices in reconfiguration graphs, and therefore the length of reconfiguration sequences, can be superpolynomial in the number of vertices in the input graph, it is natural to ask whether we can achieve tractability if we restrict the length of the sequence or other properties of the problem to a fixed constant.
+These results motivated Mouawad et al.~\cite{MNRSS13} to study reconfiguration under the {parameterized complexity} framework~\cite{DF97,DowneyF13}.